Urigo/merge-graphql-schemas/README.md

   );
 ```

-Passing an array of type definitions:
+Passing an array of type definitions (we would be fetching resolvers from the same files):

 ```js
   const executableSchema = mergeGraphqlSchemas([ClientType, ProductType, ...]);